 Research Impact Statement

-In recognition that external events (e.g. COVID19 or the situation in Ukraine) may have impacted on their research, candidates are invited to submit a Research Impact Statement with their thesis.
+In recognition that external events (e.g. pandemic, war/conflict, or natural disaster) may have significantly impacted on their research, candidates are invited to submit a Research Impact Statement with their thesis.
 Guidance can be found here.
 If you would like to do this, please make sure it is signed by your supervisor and submit with your thesis on Moodle.

 The Oral Examination